hamoid/video_export_processing/README.md

 `endMovie()` method.
 If you don't call it, the movie may be incomplete.
 The endMovie() method was added in version 0.1.5.

-### I see an ffmpeg error related to "crf".
+### I see an FFmpeg error related to "crf".
 Why?

-This happens if your copy of ffmpeg does not include the h264 encoder.
+This happens if your copy of FFmpeg does not include the h264 encoder.
-Not all ffmpeg binaries are equal, some include more features than others.
+Not all FFmpeg binaries are equal, some include more features than others.
 Try downloading a different or more recent binary.
 Let me know if that doesn't work.